• Ebook

 These vegan and gluten-free chocolate chip cookies are made with common everyday ingredients.
 If you do not need them to be free of egg, dairy, wheat and gluten, it is easy to substitute the original ingredient back into the recipe.

-The ingredients you need to make vegan and allergy free chocolate chip cookies.
+The ingredients you need to make vegan gluten-free chocolate chip cookies.

 • Flour - I recommend using a gluten-free rice flour blend like Bob's Red Mill 1-to-1 Gluten-Free Flour or Pamela's All Purpose Gluten-Free Flour.